Ukraine sees no point closing airspace amid Russia standoff -top aide | Business

 Ukraine sees no point closing its airspace in response to Moscow's troop build-up, a senior official said on Sunday, as some carriers reviewed their services to the country after the United States warned that Russia could invade at any time.
 Dutch airline KLM - part of Air France - said https://www.reuters.com/world/biden-putin-speak-ukraine-warnings-mount-2022-02-12 it would stop flying to Ukraine and Germany's Lufthansa said it was considering suspending flights, as a local newspaper, Ukrayinska Pravda, said in an unconfirmed report that the government might discuss the air traffic issue on Sunday.

+Mykhailo Podolyak, an adviser to the Ukrainian president's chief of staff, said scheduling reconfigurations by individual carriers had "nothing to do with the decisions or policies of our state."
+"The most important point is that Ukraine itself sees no point in closing the sky ...
+And, in my opinion, that would somewhat resemble a kind of partial blockade," he told Reuters.

-It also said it was ready to provide additional financial guarantees to support local airlines, many of which use leased planes, after one Ukrainian carrier, SkyUp, said it had to divert a flight after the plane's owner barred it from entering Ukrainian airspace.
+The infrastructure ministry said it was ready to provide additional financial guarantees to support local airlines, many of which use leased planes, after one Ukrainian carrier, SkyUp, said it had to divert a flight from Portugal to Ukraine on Saturday after the plane's owner barred it from entering Ukrainian airspace.
 "The current situation requires a solution at the state level.
 Now we are working together with state authorities to find solutions," SkyUp's CEO Dmytro Seroukhov said.

+The carrier has suspended ticket sales for flights up to Wednesday, he added.
+A government source told Reuters that the government is currently working out how to provide financial support for local airlines in the event they face problems with their insurers.
+The source gave no more details.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)